 I moved back to New England to work at InfoCellular as employee #4 of the group creating a client-server version of their legacy product.
 That's where I found an area of computer science that is one of my favorites: databases.
 I was fortunate to have very patient and knowledgeable mentors in Richard Clark and Jim Gallagher.
 Database design and development remains one of my favorite areas of work.
 Normalizing a database is a special thrill that I still enjoy.
 InfoCell also gave me my first shot at a "technical lead" position and I made the first two hires of my career: Anna Ivanov and Brook Fekadu, who I'm still happy to call friends.
 I ran afoul of "standard practices" when I sequestered them in a closet turned conference room so they could learn database design.
 My method was having them play Warcraft II for a couple days.
 I tried to keep my plan quiet, but Anna became quite vocal when Brook did something to "kill the women and children."
 The plug was pulled on my little experiment but we had enough "data" to lock ourselves in a conference room for a few days and design a database that would handle the Warcraft II data.
 InfoCellular is no longer around, shortly after I left it was purchased by the LHS Group and absorbed into their line of products.

-To bring in some money, I took a part time job as a computer teacher at a Montessori school which shifted my focus to educational software.
-Since I didn’t find any “off the shelf” software that seemed appropriate, I created my own.
-I started with Mr. Z’s Logo Lab then created Kidzecutive.
+To bring in some money, I took a part time job as the computer teacher at a Montessori school which shifted my focus to educational software.
+Since I didn't find any "off the shelf" software that seemed appropriate, I created my own.
+I started with Mr. Z's Logo Lab then created Kidzecutive.

 Logo Lab was a graphical front end to the Logo programming language for lower elementary age children.
 It started as something I "threw together" over Christmas break and continued to grow and improve over several years.
 Looking back, its development was very "agile."
 There was a new version almost every week that incorporated the feedback provided by the kids.
 I was extremely proud that five year old kids not only learned how to create a program in a half hour, but thoroughly enjoyed the process.